How to level up your oxygen program

 Typically, large gas companies manage a wide portfolio of gasses: oxygen, helium, nitrogen, etc. There is limited access to the direct-to-manufacturer ordering of medical oxygen, this means most facilities need to use a third-party vendor.

 More third-party vendor involvement increases the cost of medical oxygen and in turn, increases the cost to the facility.

 An additional option would be that a facility would invest in building an In-house oxygen

-The typical slim margins administrators and operators have to deal and the lack of capital make it difficult to justify and in-house liquid O2 system.
+The typical slim margins administrators and operators must deal with, and the lack of capital make it difficult to justify an in-house liquid O2 system.

 Option 3: Oxygen Provider with In-House Transfill System

 This is the most ideal solution for a nursing home, skilled nursing facility, or assisted living facility.